phaustin/quantecon-example/book/docs/about_py.md

 ```

 Note that pandas takes off in 2012, which is the same year that we see
-Python\'s popularity begin to spike in the first figure.
+Python's popularity begin to spike in the first figure.

-Overall, it\'s clear that
+Overall, it's clear that

 -   Python is [one of the most popular programming languages
     worldwide](http://spectrum.ieee.org/computing/software/the-2017-top-programming-languages).